google-deepmind/open_spiel/docs/windows.md

 The rest of the instructions will assume that OpenSpiel is cloned in `C:\Users\MyUser\open_spiel`.

-Open a Windows Terminal, clone OpenSpiel and its dependencies (commands adapted from open_spiel/scripts/install.sh)
+Open a Windows Terminal (Windows Powershell), clone OpenSpiel and its dependencies (commands adapted from open_spiel/scripts/install.sh)

 ```